 Q. What shouldn’t I feed my fur child?

-A. Chocolate, panadol, macadamia nuts, grapes, raisins, garlic and onion, arsenic, raw food diet.
+A. Chocolate, Panadol, macadamia nuts, grapes, raisins, garlic, onions, arsenic, raw food diet.

 Q. My fur-child is urinating more frequently what should I do?

 A. There are many possible causes for increased urination and it is important to get a diagnosis early.
 Make an appointment as soon as possible so we can identify the cause and intervene.

 Q. My pet is eating grass.
 What the?

 A. Yes, it’s weird.
 We don’t really know why our furry little friends eat grass from time to time.
 Some theories suggest that their ancestors ate more vegetation so perhaps its just an evolutionary throwback.
 Our pets certainly do seem to eat more grass when they have a tummy upset so perhaps it changes the bacterial flora in their gut to help them recover… not sure.
 If your pet is not eating or if he/she is vomiting and eating grass they need to be examined by one of our vets.

 Q. My fur-child is not eating.
 Should I be concerned?